metasfresh/metasfresh-documentation/_webui_collection/EN/Outbound_Documents_Config_Dunning.md

 ---

 ## Overview
-You need to configure the outbound documents for dunning so the created dunning letters will also get listed under "Outbound Documents" in the menu where you can then continue to process them either one by one or collectively.
+You need to set up outbound documents for dunning so the created dunning letters will be listed under "Outbound Documents" in the menu as well where you can then continue to process them either one by one or collectively.

 ## Steps
 [Follow these instructions](Outbound_Documents_Config) and select the **Table** *Dunning* and the **Print Format** *Mahnbrief (swat)*.